Albert Dunstan: Politics

+In 1926, Dunstan and federal MP Percy Stewart led a breakaway from the Country Party, forming the Country Progressive Party (CPP).
+He was re-elected as a CPP candidate at the 1927 state election, along with three others.
+The parties reunited in 1930 as the United Country Party (UCP), with Dunstan as deputy leader under Allan.

 Dunstan was the third Deputy Premier of Victoria, serving for five days under premier Sir Stanley Argyle in March 1935.
 Dunstan became Premier of Victoria when he and the Country Party unexpectedly withdrew his party's support for the Argyle Government.